The gambling review will ‘strike the right balance’ between protecting the vulnerable and enjoyment for customers.

 - Land based gambling

-The call for evidence will run for 16 weeks and will close on 31 March 2021.
+The call for evidence ran for 16 weeks and closed on 31 March 2021.

 SUPPORT FOR THE ECONOMY